per capita income of indian states

 History of Per Capita Income of Indian States

 Our story begins with a prosperous India, a dominant player in global trade.
-Imagine bustling ports and thriving industries contributing to a flourishing economy.
+Imagine bustling ports and thriving industries contributing to a flourishing economy, where the per capital income in rupees would have rivaled global standards had it been measured then.

 The arrival of the British, particularly after the decisive Battle of Plassey, marked a profound turning point in India’s economic trajectory.
 From being a global trading powerhouse, India was relegated to the mere supplier of raw materials for British manufacturing.
 The Industrial Revolution intensified this shift, as mass-produced British goods flooded the Indian markets, systematically undermining and crippling thriving domestic industries.
-This exploitation drained India’s resources and disrupted its self-sufficient economic framework, leaving a lasting impact on the nation’s prosperity.
+This exploitation drained India’s resources and disrupted its self-sufficient economic framework, impacting its prosperity and reducing the per capital income of Indian states.

 Naoroji wasn’t alone in recognizing the economic plight.
 He and other prominent economists, such as VKRV Rao, R.C.
 Dutt, and William Digby, attempted to quantify the damage.
-They estimated the Per Capita Income of Indian States in the pre-independence era (around 1867-68) to be a meager Rs.
-20.
+They estimated the per capital income of Indian states in the pre-independence era (around 1867-68) to be a meager Rs.
+20, clearly reflecting the lowest per capita figures.

 Per Capita Income = Total National Income/Total Population = $100 billion/50 million = $2,000